DigitalEuan/UBP_Repo/core_studio_v4.0/README.md

 **Author:** Euan R. A. Craig, New Zealand
 **Version:** 4.1.0 "Memory"
-**Date:** 23 December 2025
+**Date:** 29 December 2025
 **APP Access:** Google AI Studio: https://ai.studio/apps/drive/12WTBHvu_PHgzyM7_sAvXUOiKwG8jNG07 **OR** Download the Google AI Stduio APP in full: https://github.com/DigitalEuan/UBP_Repo/tree/main/core_studio_v4.0/versions

 ## Important note:
 This is an experimental computational system constantly under development.
-I am currently working on the Leech Lattice as the version in there is not complete and the core has a placeholder still (arrgh!). weirdly I still get really accurate results, current tests are pushing the accuracy closer not really changing the actual system itself.

 ## I am not a professional at any if this.
-I think what I have built so far has value and will help someone one day.
-Most of what I have made has errors or some issue but I am slowly getting it closer to the goal of a 100% float-free, First-principles system.
+I think what I have built has value and will help someone one day.

 ## Overview
 UBP Core Studio v4.1.0 is a specialized research platform designed to provide a deterministic scientific perspective on information and phenomena.
 By combining a **Binary Golay G24** mathematical core with a **Three.js GPU-accelerated** phenomenology engine and the new **HexDB Memory Substrate**, the Studio allows for the exploration of universal structure with persistent resonant recall.